More about: Anne Frank House in Amsterdam Tickets and Tours

 At the Anne Frank Museum you have the option of buying a ticket with an introductory programme, which will help you to get acquainted with the museum.
 However, the museum does not offer guided tours.

-However, my recommendation is to visit the Anne Frank Museum and, earlier in the day, take an Anne Frank tour of Amsterdam's Jewish quarter, which is where the museum is located.
+Despite this, my recommendation is to visit the Anne Frank House and, earlier in the day, take an Anne Frank tour of Amsterdam's Jewish quarter, which is where the museum is located.
 On these tours, the focus will be on the young Anne, so you'll arrive at the Anne Frank House with a different kind of motivation.

-In the case of the Anne Frank tour of Amsterdam's Jewish Quarter, you can choose between two times to take the tour, either at 10:00 or 14:00, which you must also select when you make your booking, and the tour lasts 2 hours.
+In the case of the Anne Frank tour of Amsterdam's Jewish Quarter, you can choose from various times of the day, both morning and afternoon, which you must also select when you make your booking, and the tour lasts 2 hours.

 How to get to the Anne Frank Museum

 The Anne Frank House in Amsterdam is located in the city centre.
 It is located at 263-267 Prinsengracht Street.
-However, the entrance to the house is just around the corner, at Westermarkt 20.
+However, you can enter the grounds just around the corner, at Westermarkt 20.

-You should know that it is about a twenty-minute walk from the Central Station.
+You should know that it is about a 20-minute walk from the Central Station.
 You can also take tram 13 or 17 and get off at the "Westermarkt" stop.

-Is it advisable to book the introductory programme to visit the Anne Frank Museum?
+Is it advisable to book the introductory programme to visit the Museum?

-The introductory programme to the Anne Frank Museum lasts half an hour.
+The introductory programme at the Anne Frank House lasts half an hour.
 Afterwards, you can visit the museum.
 It's a great way to get some context before taking a walk through the house of the girl who moved the whole world with her diary of teenage memories.

 With the introductory programme, you will get information to help supplement the information you already have with you, so that you are more in tune with the context you will be entering.
 Among other things, you will receive information about Anne's history, about the Second World War.
 In addition, you will learn all about how the museum is organised and the organisation that governs it.

-Are tickets to the Anne Frank Museum included in any Amsterdam sightseeing pass?
+Are tickets to the Anne Frank Museum included in any tourist pass?

-The Amsterdam Pass does not include admission to the Anne Frank Museum.
+The Amsterdam Pass does not include entrance tickets to visit the Anne Frank Museum.
 However, there is no other Amsterdam City Pass that includes it in the package.
 For example, the I Amsterdam City Card does not.

 Even if you have the Dutch Museum Card, you will have to get tickets.
 In this case, you will only pay the reservation fee, but if you don't buy a ticket, you won't be able to visit the museum.